The people behind the knife should be behind bars for life

 There are accounts of mothers who have watched becoming thoroughly traumatized themselves.
-They say they never would’ve consented had they known how grotesque it was going to be.
+They say they never would’ve consented had they known what it was.
 One woman told the doctor as soon as he was done, if she had had a gun, she would have killed him.
 “I swear I would be in jail today if I did have a gun.”

 Fifteen years after her son’s circumcision, another mother said – “The screams of my baby remain embedded in my bones and haunt my mind.
 His cry sounded like he was being butchered.
 I lost my milk.”